 Most cat and dog owners realize that having pets sterilized is the right thing to do, but many have concerns about the potential effects of these surgeries on the personalities of their companion animals.
-The following are summaries of expert opinions regarding behavioural and personality changes as a result of spay-neuter surgeries.

 How Does Spaying or Neutering Affect Behaviour?

-According to the University of California School of Veterinary Medicine, spaying or neutering a cat will reduce or eliminate a number of undesirable hormone-related behaviours, including urine spraying and fighting in males, and problems associated with heat cycles in females, such as irritability, yowling to attract mates, and drawing aggressive noisy males to the area.
+According to the University of California School of Veterinary Medicine, spaying or neutering a cat will reduce or eliminate a number of undesirable hormone-related behaviours, including urine spraying and fighting in males, and problems associated with heat cycles in females, such as irritability, yowling to attract mates, and drawing aggressive, noisy males to the area.

-Pets that have been spayed or neutered are less inclined to escape from the house and roam far distances.
+Cats and dogs that have been spayed or neutered are less inclined to escape from the house and roam far distances.
 This significantly reduces the likelihood that they will get lost or be run over by cars; injured in fights with other animals; infected with deadly viruses, bacteria, and parasites; or stolen by pet thieves.